 PhD opportunities at LISCB

-There are three routes to funding a PhD apart from applying to the above opportunities, through the MRC IMPACT or BBSRC MIBTP schemes or by applying to College of Life Science Studentships.
-Students who are interested in doing doctoral research at the Institute are encouraged to apply to these and get in touch with us (email Tennie Videler at firstname.lastname@example.org) beforehand.
+The other routes to funding a PhD apart from applying to the above opportunities, is through the MRC IMPACT or the BBSRC MIBTP schemes.
+Students who are interested in doing doctoral research at the Institute are encouraged to apply to these and get in touch with us (email Tennie Videler) beforehand.
 We can support you to put in the strongest possible application as these are very competitive.

 IMPACT (Integrated Midlands Partnership for Biomedical Training)